About Gifted and Talented Programming

-A student shall be identified as exhibiting "superior cognitive ability" if the student did any one of the following within the preceding twenty-four months:
+A student shall be identified as exhibiting "superior cognitive ability" if the student did any one of the following:

 Specific Academic Ability

-A student shall be identified as exhibiting “specific academic ability” if, within the preceding twenty-four months, the student:
+A student shall be identified as exhibiting “specific academic ability” if the student:

-1. Scored at or above the 95th percentile at the national level on an approved individual or group standardized achievement test (i.e. IOWA, Stanford) of specific academic ability in that field, including Reading, Mathematics, Science, and/or Social Studies.
+Scored at or above the 95th percentile at the national level on an approved individual or group standardized achievement test (i.e. i-Ready, Stanford, Terra Nova) of specific academic ability in that field, including Reading, Mathematics, Science, and/or Social Studies.
 A student may be identified as gifted in more than one specific academic field.